 Always Was and Still Am:

 In my personal life, I'm a bit of a flake and proud of it.
-(I think I drive my husband and his two adult sons a bit insane.)
+(I think I drive my husband, my family, and my friends a bit insane.)
 I'm left-handed and, like many other left-handers, feel happy that being left-handed has taught me, metaphorically and literally, that the world doesn't work the same for everyone.

 I adore our dog, Henry.
 He was two when we adopted him right before CoVid struck in full force in March 2020.
 He brings so much fun into our lives.